Ryanksa/Glob3D/README.md

     - see my current location
     - search keywords to find the locations of other blog posts
     - see the locations of posts made by users I follow
-- Open an invetory to:
+- Open a player-unique inventory to:
     - see the list of blog post I made
     - see the list of blog post I liked
     - see the list of users I follow